milanmadar/coolio-orm/README.md

 ## Entity, Manager (ORM)

-ORM (Object Relation Mapper) is a set of classes that represent your data in PHP code and help you with reading/writing data from/to the db (see the [Scaffold section](README.md#scaffold) to generate your Model from a database table).

 A Model means 2 classes:

-An `CoolioORM\Entity` class holds data from a single row from a db table.
+- An `CoolioORM\Entity` class holds data from a single row from a db table.
 This has the accessors (setters/getters).
-An `CoolioORM\Manager` class handles the db operations (internally it uses [Doctrine DBAL](README.md#database-connections)).
-This has save(), delete(), findById(), and some other method built in.
+- An `CoolioORM\Manager` class handles the db operations (internally it uses [Doctrine DBAL](README.md#database-connections)).
+This has save(), delete(), findById(), and some other methods built in.

-`CoolioORM\ORM` class can create the Managers with the `$orm->entityManage( MyManager::class)` method (it also handles database connections and several other things).
-So the CoolioORM\ORM class is the one you want to autowire into you Contollers and other classes that needs database access.
+The `CoolioORM\ORM` class can create the Managers with the `$orm->entityManager( MyManager::class )` method (it also handles database connections and several other things).
+So if you have dependency injection (like Symfony autowire) then the `Milanmadar\CoolioORM\ORM` class is the one you want to inject (autowire) into your Controllers and other classes that needs database access (like Commands in Symfony).

 ### The Entity